 Student Facilitator Development Series (SFDS)

-The Student Facilitator Development Series (SFDS) program builds upon student participation in the Creative Courage Cohort, and is designed to help students learn job skills over time.
-Through regularly scheduled activities and discussions, in which students use assessment, application, iteration, and reflection, they deepen their understanding of the Creative Process and Creative Problem Solving, strengthen critical thinking, and develop career readiness.
-Students who participate in this program can become paid student workers who facilitate creativity workshops across campus and in the community.
-They can also apply for other positions in C&I, including for example: social media manager, advertising and public relations manager, and materials manager.
-C&I staff provide mentoring to SFDS participants for the duration of the program.
+The Student Facilitator Development Series (SFDS) program builds upon the Creative Courage Cohort and is designed to help students learn and practice skills over time.
+Through regularly scheduled activities, in which students use assessment, application, iteration, and reflection, they deepen their understanding of the creative process and creative problem solving, strengthen critical thinking, and develop career readiness.
+Program participants can apply for paid student employment to facilitate creativity exercises on campus.
+They can also apply for other positions in C&I, including for example: advertising and public relations specialist, office manager, and social media content generator.
+C&I staff provide one-on-one mentoring to SFDS participants for the duration of the program.

 Learning to Facilitate